MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/server-health-and-performance/New-ThrottlingPolicy.md

 ```

 ### -DiscoveryMaxStatsSearchMailboxes
 The DiscoveryMaxStatsSearchMailboxes parameter specifies the maximum number of mailboxes that a user can search in an In-Place eDiscovery search without being able to view the statistics.
 When the number of mailboxes configured with the DiscoveryMaxStatsSearchMailboxes parameter is exceeded, the user must copy the search results to a discovery mailbox to view the statistics for the discovery search.
-For more information, see In-Place eDiscovery in Exchange 2016.
+For more information, see In-Place eDiscovery (https://technet.microsoft.com/library/dd298021.aspx).

 ```yaml
 Type: Unlimited